katielkrieger/bookshelf-app/Solo Project.md

 ## Questions/Issues

 1. (Google books images and preview links are on http, but my heroku site is on https, so it's complaining about that.)
-7. Troubleshoot the extra rows on the "new" pages after search.
-8. Make it so user can click on title or description, in addition to book cover, to select a book.
-9. Reduce image file sizes.
 10. Look at FlaskMail for sending book recommendations to a friend.

 ## Basic features